Vera Chok

-Vera Chok is a Malaysian actress and writer based in the United Kingdom, who has featured in various stage, screen and radio roles.
+Vera Chok is a Malaysian actress, who has featured in various stage, screen and radio roles.
 From 2021 to 2023, she (Note: Chok uses both she/her and they/them pronouns.
 This article uses she/her pronouns for consistency.) played Honour Chen-Williams in the Channel 4 soap opera Hollyoaks.

 Early and personal life

 Chok was born in Petaling Jaya, Malaysia, of Chinese ancestry.
 After attending Assunta Primary and Secondary schools in Malaysia and Abbots Bromley School in Staffordshire, she graduated from The Queen's College, Oxford, before training as an actor at the Poor School in London and with Philippe Gaulier in Paris.
 Chok is queer and uses she/her and they/them pronouns.

 Career

 Chok's main theatre roles have included parts in the award-winning Lucy Kirkwood play Chimerica (2013), as part of the original cast at the Almeida and Harold Pinter Theatres and in The World of Extreme Happiness (The Shed at the National Theatre, 2013), in which she co-starred with Katie Leung.
 Chok played the part of Ming Ming, a female migrant worker, in a production about the world of migrant workers in rapidly emerging modern China.
 Vera Chok also appeared in the TV miniseries version of Chimerica on Channel 4 in 2019, alongside Katie Leung.

 In 2015, Chok appeared in Nicholas Hytner's final production as artistic director for the National Theatre, Tom Stoppard's The Hard Problem.
 The play was Stoppard's first for the theatre since 2006 and a special screening was broadcast live to cinemas.
 She subsequently had roles in the Kenneth Branagh Theatre Company production of The Winter's Tale at the Garrick Theatre in late 2015 and an associated work, Terence Rattigan's Harlequinade, also at the Garrick, which humorously depicts a postwar CEMA-sponsored theatrical troop at a provincial theatre in Brackley making a hash of Romeo and Juliet and "the intrigues and dalliances of the company members".

 Chok was nominated in the 2015 BBC Audio Drama Awards (Best Debut Performance In An Audio Drama) for her performance in the BBC Radio 3 production of British Chinese novelist Xiaolu Guo's first play, Dostoevsky And The Chickens (2014), in which she co-starred.
 In Liao Yimei's comedy drama Rhinoceros in Love, also for Radio 3, she plays the beautiful Mingming, the object of a zookeeper's longing, in a performance described by the Sunday Times as 'bewitching'.

 She appeared in Jingo (2008, Finborough Theatre, London) and played the lead role of Lila in the stage adaptation of Philip Pullman's The Firework-Maker's Daughter (2011, Theatre by the Lake) - described by The Stage as a 'poignant performance'.

 Whatsonstage.com named her one of "15 theatre faces to look out for in 2015".
 Asked by the magazine to give her advice on International Women's Day, Chok said "Play the long game: stay open, generous, and keep developing your craft."